Ana Maria Primavesi

 Ana Maria Primavesi (born Annemarie Conrad; 3 October 1920 – 5 January 2020) was an agronomist, researcher and educator of soil science and especially the ecological management of tropical Brazilian soil.

 Biography

 Born on a large farm in an Austrian village in 1920, Primavesi fell in love with nature, inspired by her father.
 She studied at the Faculty of Natural Resources and Life Sciences of the University of Vienna, where she was one of only three women in her class.
 She went on to earn a doctorate in plant and soil nutrition.

-While at school, she met fellow agronomy student Artur von Primavesi, who was of German origin who she married in 1946.
+While at school, she met fellow agronomy student Artur von Primavesi, who was of German origin whom she married in 1946.
 They had three children together.
 In 1949, they migrated to Brazil because Primavesi, like many other people, was threatened with forced deportation by the Russians in Austria, which had become a very unstable country in the years immediately following World War II.